iLukSbr/iLukSbr/README.md

 - Frameworks: Node.js

 ## 📫 How to reach me
-You can reach out to me searching for lucasyfm, or send me an email at lucasyfm@hotmail.com.
+Search for lucasyfm, or send me an email at lucasyfm@hotmail.com.

 <!--
 **iLukSbr/iLukSbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.